tiffanyhuff/ChimeraXApp/README.md

 Running the Application:
 -----------------------
 To run the application, the user must submit a job using the [University of Texas Research Cyberinfrastructure (UTRC) system](https://utrc.tacc.utexas.edu/).
-A virtual DCV session will be initialized for the user, and a notification will appear with a link to this session.
-A document titled 'ChimeraX_dcvserver.txt' will also be created in the user's work folder with connection instructions.
+Once running, a virtual DCV session will be initialized for the user, and a button on the History/Jobs page will appear allowing the user to open the session.
+Additionally, a document titled 'ChimeraX_dcvserver.txt' will be created in the user's work folder with connection instructions.
 Once connected, the ChimeraX software will begin running, and a Tapis jobs archive folder will be created on the desktop for the user's convenience.

  Citations:
 ---------------------